ChaoningZhang/MobileSAM/README.md

 :pushpin: **A demo of MobileSAM** running on **CPU in the hugging face** is open at [demo link](https://huggingface.co/spaces/dhkim2810/MobileSAM).
 On our own Mac i5 CPU, it takes around 3s.
 On the hugging face demo, the interface and inferior CPUs make it slower but still works fine.
 Stayed tuned for a new version with more features!

-:pushpin: **A demo of MobileSAM** running on **CPU in your owwn browser** is open at [demo link](https://mobilesam.glitch.me/).
+:pushpin: **A demo of MobileSAM** running on **CPU in your own browser** is open at [demo link](https://mobilesam.glitch.me/).
 This demo is made by [MobileSAM-in-the-Browser](https://github.com/akbartus/MobileSAM-in-the-Browser).
 Note that this is an unofficial version and stayed tuned for an official version with more features!

 :grapes: Media coverage and Projects that adapt from SAM to MobileSAM (Daily update.
 Thank you all!)